moroshko/react-autosuggest/README.md

     }
   }

-  // When suggestion is selected, we need to update `suggestions` so that if
+  // When suggestion is selected, we need to update `suggestions` so that,
-  // user presses Up or Down to reveal suggestions, they would see the updated
+  // if user presses Up or Down to reveal suggestions,
-  // list of suggestions.
-  onSuggestionSelected(event, { suggestionValue }) {
+  // they would see the updated list. onSuggestionSelected(event, { suggestionValue }) {
     this.setState({
       suggestions: getMatchingLanguages(suggestionValue)